 Promote a culture of quality at every stage of the value chain through an awareness campaign, appropriate legislation, and institutional mechanism.
-There should be strict quality control measures even for domestic sale of goods and services to make our producers quality conscious.
+There should be strict quality control measures even for the domestic sale of goods and services to make our producers quality conscious.
 At the same time, compulsory quality certification along with subsidies to the manufacturers of high-quality products is urgently needed.
-The establishment of facilitation centers by the state to reduce the costs of production and ensure the quality of finished products would be helpful
+The establishment of facilitation centres by the state to reduce the costs of production and ensure the quality of finished products would be helpful

 9. Attracting Foreign Investment